grafana/mimir/tutorials/play-with-grafana-mimir/README.md

    1. Type `count(up)` in the "Create a query to be recorded" field.
    1. Click "Save and Exit" button.

 Your `count:up` recording rule counts the number of Mimir replicas that are `up`, meaning reachable to be scraped.
-The rule is now creating in Grafana Mimir ruler and will be soon available for querying:
+The rule is now being created in Grafana Mimir ruler and will be soon available for querying:

 1. Open [Grafana Explore](http://localhost:9000/explore).
 1. Query the resulting series from the recording rule, which may require up to one minute to display after configuration: